Category:

 Source: G2

 The platform blends court records, internal documents, and workflow data into a single view.
-This usually helps teams understand what’s happening across their business operations in real time.
+This usually helps you understand what’s happening with your business operations in real time.

 It also functions as a practical research tool, which can make it easier to analyze how past matters were handled, which cases took the longest, or where costs can be reduced.